Plachido/SentimentPerTopic/README.md

 # SentimentPerTopic
 Sentiment per topic calculation for italian text.
-Needs `tm`'s `DocumentTermMatrix`, a sentences vector generated with `syuzhet`'s `get_sentences`.
+Needs `tm`'s `DocumentTermMatrix` and a sentences vector generated with `syuzhet`'s `get_sentences`.
 The calculation is made with the [`sentixR`](https://github.com/valeriobasile/sentixR) package, while the topics are generated with `topicmodels`'s `lda` and `terms` functions.
 In order to take into account only some of the given sentences, `dplyr`'s `filter` function gets called.

 ## USAGE
 ### Parameters: